What is Lightning? How does it affect a struck object?

 The first and most important stage of protection is a surge diverter located inside the main electrical switchboard.
 Surge diverters direct to earth most of the energy of a surge or spike at the point of entry to a building or major power distribution point.

-Whilst a surge diverter can substantially reduce spikes entering electrical and electronic equipment, considerable damage can still be done to voltage sensitive equipment and it is therefore necessary to also install a surge filter for each item of sensitive equipment.
-Surge filters can either be installed in power distribution boards or can be free-standing with a flexible lead for plugging into a standard general purpose power outlet.
+Whilst a surge diverter can substantially reduce spikes entering electrical and electronic equipment, considerable damage can still be done to voltage-sensitive equipment and it is, therefore, necessary to also install a surge filter for each item of sensitive equipment.
+Surge filters can either be installed in power distribution boards or can be free-standing with a flexible lead for plugging into a standard general-purpose power outlet.

-A surge filter located in a distribution board can provide filtering and is therefore a lot more cost effective to all devices connected to that power circuit (e.g. several computers).
+A surge filter located in a distribution board can provide filtering and is, therefore, a lot more cost-effective to all devices connected to that power circuit (e.g. several computers).

 The next stage of power line protection and an absolute must is a surge diverter located in the main switchboard.
-The third stage of protection for electronic equipment is a surge filter for each electronic device, the filter being located either inside the power distribution board where the electronic equipment derives its power or connected into a general-purpose power outlet.
+The third stage of protection for electronic equipment is a surge filter for each electronic device, the filter is located either inside the power distribution board where the electronic equipment derives its power or connected into a general-purpose power outlet.

 – Protect Signal/Data Lines